Jobsidney/Quiz-Board/README.md

 Here is a working demonstration of this Web page: https://jobsidney.github.io/Quiz-Board/
 <br  />

-To take the Exam Test Scroll through the page and CLick the `Take your Test` button as Illustrated below:
+To take the Exam Test Scroll through the page and Click the `Take your Test` button as Illustrated below:
 <img src="./assets/images/takeTest.png">

 <br  />
-After taking the Test press submit to see your scores and comment of the TEST you've taken.
+After taking the Test press submit to see your scores and comments of the TEST you've taken.
 Example:
 <img src="./assets/images/submit.png">
 <br  />